RScodes1/RScodes1/README.md

 <h3>👨‍💻 ABOUT ME </h3>
 <br>
-<h3>I'm a Full Stack Web Developer skilled in backend developement precisely.
+<h3 style ="text-align = center;">I'm a Full Stack Web Developer skilled in backend developement precisely.
 My passion for software lies with dreaming up ideas and making them come true with elegany interfaces.
 I focus on writing clean, elegant and efficient code.
 Highly skilled in collaboration, decision-making, and Data Strucutures & Algorithms. </h3>

 <br>

 <ul>
-    <li>I come from Vizianagaram, Andhra Pradesh</li> <br>
+    <li>I come from Vizianagaram, Andhra Pradesh</li>
-    <li>Come visit my <a>href = "#"</a> for more professional outings.</li> <br>
+    <li>Come visit my <a>href = "#"</a> for more professional outings.</li>
     <li> You can contact me at <a href = "mailto:raj19all@gmail.com">raj19all@gmail.com</a></li>
 </ul>
 <br>